Federated Graph Learning for EV Charging Demand Forecasting with Personalization Against Cyberattacks: Experiments

-In the experiment, the single step, as well as the multi-step technique, are used (prediction steps are set to 1 and 6) for comparisons.
-The batch size for all models is 32, and the learning rates of No\_FL, LSTM-CNN-FedAvg, LSTM-CNN-PFL, CNFGNN, and PFGL are set to 0.0005, while LSTM-FedAvg, LSTM-PFL are set to 0.001.
-For time series prediction methods, we employ a sliding window of size 32.
+\textbf{Implementation Details:} Experiments were conducted for both single-step (H=1) and multi-step (H=6) forecasting horizons.
+We set batch size as 32 across all models.
+Learning rates were tuned based on dataset characteristics.
+For Palo Alto dataset, No\_FL, CNFGNN, PAG, GCRN, \textcolor{black}{FedProx, pFedMe} and PFGL utilized a rate of 0.0005, while LSTM-FedAvg, LSTM-CNN-FedAvg, and LSTM-CNN-PFL used 0.001.
+For Shenzhen and \textcolor{black}{UrbanEV} dataset, CNFGNN, PAG, GCRN, and PFGL employed 0.005, with the LSTM-based models again set to 0.001, \textcolor{black}{FedProx and pFedMe used 0.0005}. \textcolor{black}{For FedProx, the proximal coefficient is set to $0.001$.
+For pFedMe, we set personalization strength $0.001$ for the highly non-IID charging demand setting, inner-loop learning rate $0.0001$.} Input sequences were generated via a sliding window approach.
+The window size of 12 time steps was chosen for step-1 forecasting to capture immediate temporal dynamics, whereas a larger window of 32 steps was used for step-6 to incorporate longer-term dependencies potentially crucial for extended predictions.
 For No\_FL, LSTM-CNN-FedAvg and LSTM-CNN-PFL, the kernel size of 1D Conv modules are both 64 and the Linear networks have 64 hidden units.
 There exists 2 layer LSTM module in LSTM-FedAvg, LSTM-CNN-FedAvg and LSTM-CNN-PFL, the hidden size of each layer are 32 and 64, respectively.
-PFGL employs Chebyshev polynomial terms ($K = 3$) and has a temporal convolution module with a kernel size of 3.
-Additionally, its 1D Conv Encoder and Decoder have a kernel size of 64 to capture long temporal dependencies.
-PFGL includes 2 spatial-temporal graph convolution networks, where the hidden units of the graph convolution module and the temporal convolution module are set to 64.
-For $\alpha$ and $\sigma_{i}$, in single-step prediction: $\alpha$=0.8, $\sigma_{i}$=0.8.
-In 6-step prediction: $\alpha$=0.9, $\sigma_{i}$=0.9.
+For other GNN-based federate learning methods, they employs 1D Conv Encoder and Decoder have a kernel size of 64 (for step-1) and 128 (for step-6) to capture long temporal dependencies.
+For the hyperparameters $\alpha$ and $\chi_i$, we adopted the following configurations: for Palo Alto dataset, in single-step prediction, $\alpha$=0.8, $\chi_i$=0.8.
+In 6-step prediction, $\alpha$=0.9, $\chi_i$=0.9.
+For Shenzhen and \textcolor{black}{UrbanEV} dataset, $\alpha$ = 0.9, $\chi_i$=0.4.
 In addition, we set $\theta$ to $\{0.1, 0.5, 0.9\}$ to comprehensively assess the model's capability in providing probabilistic predictions across different levels of confidence intervals.
 To ensure model generalization and mitigate overfitting, we divided the dataset into a training set (60\%), a validation set (20\%), and a testing set (20\%).
 We perform 100 communication rounds and select the model with minimal global validation loss as the final model.